Gabriel Sara: Galatasaray

 On 4 August 2024, it was announced that Sara had signed a five-year contract with Turkish club Galatasaray.
 He announced that he will wear jersey number 20.
+A month later, on 14 September, he recorded his first goal and assist in a 5–0 victory over Çaykur Rizespor.
+A week later, on 21 September, he netted the third goal in a 3–1 away win over Fenerbahçe in The Intercontinental Derby.
+He scored his first UEFA Champions League goal, as well as providing an assist, in a 5–2 victory over Juventus on 17 February 2026.

-2024–25
+International career

-On 21 September 2024, he scored the third goal in a 1–3 away win over Fenerbahçe in The Intercontinental Derby.
+In March 2026, Sara was called up to the Brazil national team for a set of friendly matches.